 Pest Identification: Cellar Spiders in Tennessee

 Cellar spiders are one of the many species of spiders found in the United States.
-While their name suggests that these spiders mainly appear in cellars, you can find cellar spiders throughout your house—not just in basement areas.
+While their name suggests that these spiders mainly appear in cellars, you can find these spiders throughout your house—not just in basement areas.
 These nonvenomous spiders come from the family Pholcidae and as a result are also sometimes called Pholcids.

 U.S. Pest Control is here to help you with any spider infestation you may have.
 We operate throughout the Nashville metro area and Tennessee.
-Below, you’ll find tips on how to identify cellar spiders, but don’t worry—we can help you get any spider infestation under control.
+Below, you’ll find tips on how to identify these spiders, but don’t worry—we can help you get any spider infestation under control.

 How to Identify Cellar Spiders